MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-format-property.md

  All data types in AL.

 ## Remarks
  You can set the Format property to a predefined format, or you can build your own format.
-For more information, see [FORMAT Method (Code, Text)](../methods/devenv-format-method-code-text.md).
+For more information, see [FORMAT Method (Integer, Text)](../methods-auto/system/system-format-joker-integer-string-method.md).

 ## Basic Settings
  To choose a predefined format, use the syntax: <Standard Format,*X*>, where *X* is one of the entries in the Value column of the following table.